akeneo/pim-helpcenter/content/md/connectivity/manage-your-apps.md

 # Manage your connected App settings

-To access a connected App's settings, click on `Manage app` in the `Apps` menu.
+To access the connected App settings, click on `Manage app` in the `Apps` menu.

 ![Manage App button](../img/app-card-manage.png)

-Each connected App has 3 tabs:
+You will see 3 tabs in that section:
 - Settings
 - Permissions
 - Error monitoring